Viewing Fraud Data Permissions

 - IP: Events coming from known TOR networks

 - Conversion Time: The time between the touch and the conversion is short

-- Persona Fraud: Browsers or devices with suspicious behavior based on Branch’s cross-platform persona graph
+- Persona Fraud: Browsers or devices with suspicious behavior based on Branch’s cross-platform link graph

 - Once Ever Capped: Events only occurring once per user